TITLE 8 SOCIAL SERVICES

 A. PSD staff may develop and implement a crisis intervention plan to prevent the disruption of a foster or adoptive placement and strengthen the family’s capacity to care for the child.

 B. If disruption is unavoidable, PSD staff focuses on minimizing the trauma to the child.
-After a disruption, PSD staff re-assesses the permanency plan for the child and child’s placement and services needs.
+After a disruption, PSD staff re-assesses the permanency plan for the child and child’s placement and service needs.

 220.127.116.11 POST ADOPTION CONTACT AGREEMENT (PACA): PSD facilitates the negotiation of post adoption contact agreements.